Real-Dev-Squad/website-members/README.md

 }
 ```

-Import the nav-style.scss in a js file
+Import the `nav-style.scss` in a js file.

 ```JavaScript
 import './nav-styles.css';